emrecoskuner/BM-10581125-SupportingMaterials/README.md

 **UNIVERSITY OF MANCHESTER**

+_Updated: Dissertation is now available on main branch, awarded with Distinction via University of Manchester._

 This reposiotry contains the code and the resources for MSc Data Science extended research project:
 “Time Series Prediction of Stock Returns Using Machine Learning Models: Study on Dow Jones Industrial Average Stocks (2000–2024)”